There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Woody Harrelson is an absolute joy to watch in almost everything he pops up in.
-Wilson is a very complex character which I will get into later, but if anyone can pull off all of this character’s complexity in such a compelling, relatable way, it was Woody Harrelson.
-This character is filled with so much pain, loneliness, innocence, pride, stubbornness, fury, and joy.
-Some of those things seem like they contradict each other, but that is what makes this character so complex.
-The problem with such a complex main character is that, if the actor cannot pull it off, the movie would fall apart.
+Wilson was a very complex character, which I will get into later, but if anyone could have pull off all of this character’s complexity in such a compelling, relatable way, it was Woody Harrelson.
+This character was filled with so much pain, loneliness, innocence, pride, stubbornness, fury, and joy.
+Some of those things seem like they should contradict each other, but that was what makes this character so interesting.
+The problem with such a complex main character was that, if the actor could not pull it off, the movie would fall apart.
 Fortunately, that did not happen here.

 Woody Harrelson absolutely nailed this character.
-During the character’s happiest moments, you (as a member of the audience) can still feel his pain.
-Similarly, during the character’s darkest moments, you can feel his innocence and will pity him.
-There are so many complex layers to this character and Woody Harrelson was absolutely fascinating to watch as he brings this to the screen.
-It seems that, whenever I review a movie that Woody Harrelson is in, he always ends up being one of the movie’s strengths.
+During the character’s happiest moments, you can still feel his pain.
+Similarly, during the character’s darkest moments, you can feel his innocence and will sympathize with him.
+There were so many complex layers to this character and Woody Harrelson was absolutely fascinating to watch as he brought all of this to the screen.
+It seems that whenever I review a movie that Woody Harrelson is in, he always ends up being one of the movie’s strengths.
 This movie was no exception.
-He was the main character, so he got a ton of screentime and is captivating through it all.
+He was the main character, so he got a ton of screentime, and he was great in every second of it.

 Con: Supporting Characters (-5pts)

 Wilson was definitely a strength for this movie, but the same cannot be said for most of the supporting characters.
-This movie is absolutely packed with side characters for Wilson to interact with.
+This movie was absolutely packed with side characters for Wilson to interact with.
 By having so many characters, there simply was not enough time to develop them all.
-This would be fine if the filmmakers had the screen-time to at least develop a few, but they really only had time to develop Wilson and Pippi.
+This would have been fine if the filmmakers had the screen-time to at least develop a few, but they really only had time to develop Wilson and Pippi.

-We are then left with several supporting characters that are not very interesting or entertaining.
-They each have potential, but with so little development, there is nothing for audiences to sink their teeth into.
+We were then left with several supporting characters that were not very interesting, nor were they even entertaining.
+They each had potential, but with so little development, there was nothing for audiences to sink their teeth into.
 While I thought most of the supporting characters had potential, two characters I would have liked to have seen more of were Shelly (Judy Greer) and Claire (Isabella Amara).
-Claire has lived a pretty messed up life, and the relationship between Shelly and Wilson was definitely a unique one.
-Developing these two things could have added a lot to this story, but the filmmakers had too many characters for them to be able to to do this properly.
+Claire had lived a pretty messed up life, and the relationship between Shelly and Wilson was definitely a unique one.
+Developing these two things could have added a lot to this story, but the filmmakers had too many characters for them to be able to give these two the attention they needed.

 Pro: Laura Dern (+4pts)

-After Wilson, Pippi is the next most interesting character, and Laura Dern did a fantastic job in the role.
-Like Wilson, Pippi is a complex character.
-She loves Wilson and their daughter, but she has her fair share of issues.
-Laura Dern was able to play all of this in a way that was interesting to watch and she had a solid chemistry with Woody Harrelson.
+After Wilson, Pippi was the next most interesting character, and Laura Dern did a fantastic job in the role.
+Like Wilson, Pippi was a complex character.
+She loved Wilson and their daughter, but she had her fair share of issues.
+Laura Dern was able to play all of this in a way that was fascinating to watch and she had strong chemistry with Woody Harrelson.

-Pippi and Wilson are an embodiment of the phrase “misery loves company”.
-These two characters are perfect for each other for that very reason.
-They are both dealing with tremendous pain and regret, and they both want to give their long lost family a new chance.
-Laura Dern portrays her love for Wilson, while recognizing his demons, and managing her own.
-She does all this in a compelling and raw way.
-She made her character feel real, and it made for two characters and a relationship that was very compelling.
+Pippi and Wilson were basically the embodiment of the phrase: “misery loves company”.
+These two characters were perfect for each other for that very reason.
+They were both dealing with tremendous pain and regret, and they both wanted to give their long lost family a second chance.
+Laura Dern portrayed her love for Wilson, while recognizing his demons, and managing her own.
+She did all this in a compelling and raw way.
+She made her character feel real, and it made me fascinated to see how this character's story would go.

 Con: Dramedy (-6pts)